Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 - Other orientation information

-If you have not already submitted your official transcripts you must bring them to graduate administrative assistant (Hanadi Attar-Elbard) in a sealed envelope so she can forward them to the School of Graduate Studies.
+If you have not already submitted your official transcripts, please bring them to the graduate administrative assistants in a sealed envelope so they can be forwarded to the School of Graduate Studies.

 You are expected to apply for all scholarships for which you are eligible (based on your academic record and immigration status).
-The main awards are the NSERC CGS-Masters and CGS-Doctoral and the OGS awards.
-Please look out for emails giving deadlines and the application procedures.
-The School of Graduate Studies also hosts an NSERC information session.
+The main awards are the NSERC CGS-Masters and CGS-Doctoral, and the OGS awards.
+Please look out for emails advising you of application procedures and deadlines and visit SGS’s Scholarship information page for details and information sessions.

 4. Program Committee